henrietta-k/adapt-learning-wiki/Creating-your-first-course.md

 ####images/
 Here you can store any images used in your course.
 This folder will be exported in the build process and can be referenced where required using the following path value ```course/en/images/origami-menu-two.jpg```.
 Examples of its use can be viewed in the components.json file.

+**Important:** if your course targets IE8, it is recommended to limit the number of components on a single page to 20.
+This is recommended to help avoid the popup warning "A script on this page is causing Internet Explorer to run slowly".
+See https://support.microsoft.com/en-gb/kb/175500 for more information.

 **Next** - [[Styling your course]]